flyingmachine/nanoc-blog/content/programming/what-a-clojurist-needs-to-know-about-java-and-leiningen-pt1.md

 ---
-title: "How Clojure Babies Are Made: a Tale of Leiningen and Java"
+title: "How Clojure Babies Are Made: a Tale of Leiningen and Java, Part 1"
 created_at: Mar 12 23:23:00 -0500 2013
 kind: article
 categories: programming
-summary: Whoa yeah
+summary: "If you're at all like me, the moment you got your first Clojure program running you belted out, \"SOOO MUUUUUUUCH POOOOOOOWEEEEEEEER!\" and thrust one or both fists into the air.
+Then, fifteen minutes later, you found yourself muttering things like \"What's a maven?\" and \"Classpath what now?\" and "What is Leiningen actually doing, anyway?
+Sure, those are the most handsome mustaches I ever laid eyes on, but can I really trust them?\"
 additional_stylesheets:
   - pygments
 ---